hpe-storage/python-hpedockerplugin/README.md

 cssosbe01-196151  Ready   <none>  17d  v1.15.3  15.212.196.151  <none>       CentOS Linux 7 (Core)  3.10.0-957.el7.x86_64       docker://18.9.7
 ```
 ```
-Note: If any one node is in NotReady state follow the troubleshooting steps for the Creating Kubernetes cluster LINK
+Note: If any one node is in NotReady state follow the troubleshooting steps for the Creating Kubernetes/OpenShift cluster LINK
 ```

-	+ Verify the cluster info
+* Verify the cluster info

 ```
 [root@cssosbe01-196119 ansible_3par_docker_plugin]# kubectl cluster-info
 Kubernetes master is running at https://cssosbe01-196149.in.rdlabs.hpecorp.net:8443